jimklimov/fty-sensor-gpio/README.md

 * name (mandatory)
 * type (mandatory): set to 'device'
 * sub_type (mandatory): set to 'sensor-gpio'
-* location (optional): refer to the logical asset to which the sensor is connected.
-It can be for example a rack, a room, or any other asset
+* parent_name.1 (optional): refer to the IPC to which the sensor is connected.
 * status (optional): is the standard status 'active' or 'inactive'
 * priority (optional): is the standard priority, from 'P1' to 'P5'
 * model (mandatory): is the part number of the GPIO sensor, use for naming